-This course is designed to provide students with the opportunity to obtain directed clinical experience in an equipment-intensive setting.
-This experience will take place before and during practices and games of the Truman State University football team.
-Students will practice their skills relating to the proper fitting, maintenance, and construction of protective equipment.
+This course is designed to introduce students to the field of athletic training.
+Students will be instructed in the basic skills and theories used in the profession of athletic training.
+This course will provide students with the opportunity to obtain directed clinical experience in an athletic setting.
+This experience will take place before, during, and after practices and games of various Truman State University athletic teams.
+Students will practice their skills relating to taping, wrapping, emergency procedures, and vital signs.
 Emphasis is placed on the evaluation of skills as defined by the clinical proficiencies delineated and published by the Education Council of the National Athletic Trainers' Association.
-Consent of instructor and approval of Athletic Training Staff required.
-Prerequisites: previous or concurrent enrollment in ES 280 with "D" or higher.

-ES 291 - Athletic Training Practicum: Upper Extremity 1 hour (Exercise Science Majors only)
+ES 291 - Athletic Training Practicum II 1 hour (Exercise Science majors only) (offered spring only)